 A choice of single data rate (SDR) or double data rate (DDR) output is offered.
-With single data rate the output clock (DCLK) frequency is the same as the data rate of the two output buses.
-With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both edges of DCLK.
+With single data rate the clock frequency is the same as the data rate of the two output buses.
+With double data rate the clock frequency is half the data rate and data is sent to the outputs on both DCLK edges.
 DDR clocking is enabled in non-Extended Control mode by allowing pin 4 to float.